HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 ### Running OKRA samples

-There are three pre-requisites that should be satisfied to successfuly use OKRA runtime library and samples.
+There are some pre-requisites that should be satisfied to successfuly use OKRA runtime library and samples.

 * A working setup of an HSA platform
 * Ubuntu 13.10 linux with HSA drivers
 * Refer to instructions in  https://github.com/HSAFoundation/Linux-HSA-Drivers-And-Images-AMD
-  for both the pre-requisites (branch:master)
+  for both the pre-requisites (branch:master, kfd-v0.5)
+* Install build-essential package: sudo apt-get install build-essential
 * Install libelf-dev package: sudo apt-get install libelf-dev

 #### To run OKRA samples: